Foundation

 Source of truth for SKUs, inventory, and base pricing.
 PIM enriches what the ERP knows.

-PIM feeds product data to your B2B commerce platform so you stop updating product content in two places.
+PIM feeds product data to your B2B Ecommerce platform so you stop updating product content in two places.

 CPQ System